Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Discussion

-\begin{enumerate} \item \textbf{Downscaling Coarse-Resolution Medium-Range Forecasts:} To achieve this, it is essential to further quantify and incorporate lead time-dependent forecast errors into the training dataset, enabling a comprehensive evaluation of simultaneous bias correction and downscaling.
+\begin{enumerate} \item \textbf{Downscaling Coarse-Resolution Medium-Range Forecasts:} This requires addressing lead time-dependent forecast errors in the input, enabling a comprehensive evaluation of simultaneous bias correction and downscaling, and adding temporal coherence and km-scale prediction and data assimilation capabilities.

-\item \textbf{Downscaling Different Geographic Locations:} The primary obstacle here is the scarcity of reliable kilometer-scale weather data.
-Additionally, addressing the computational scalability of ResDiff for regions significantly larger than Taiwan is crucial.
+\item \textbf{Downscaling at Different Geographic Locations:} The primary obstacle here is the scarcity of reliable kilometer-scale weather data.
+Additionally, addressing the computational scalability of CorrDiff for regions significantly larger than Taiwan is crucial.

 \item \textbf{Downscaling Future Climate Predictions:} This introduces further complexities related to conditioning probabilistic predictions on various future anthropogenic emissions scenarios and assessing whether the generated weather envelope appropriately reflects climate sensitivity, particularly concerning extreme events.